iterative/dvc.org/static/docs/commands-reference/get-url.md

 these settings, you could the options described in `dvc remote modify`.

 We use `boto3` library to set up a client and communicate with AWS S3.
-The following API methods are performed:
+The following API methods may be performed:

 - `list_objects_v2`, `list_objects`
 - `head_object`
 - `download_file`
+- `upload_file`
+- `delete_object`
+- `copy`

-So, make sure you have the following permissions enabled:
+So make sure you have the following permissions enabled to enable all the above
+operations:

 - `s3:ListBucket`
 - `s3:GetObject`
+- `s3:PutObject`
+- `s3:DeleteObject`

 </details>